 Solanka was mentioned for the first time in the 15th century culinary books.
 The soup was especially popular among Russian peasants; it was very nourishing, served as the first and the second course.
 The think soup with pickles appeared a great snack for vodka.
 The soup eaten together with vodka helped to drink a lot and not to get drunk.
 Solyanka was also often served in the morning; its second unofficial name was a "hangover" soup.
 Solanka was not so popular in aristocratic society, it was considered unworthy of the noble table and loved only by the villagers.
-Only in the 19th century the soup was recognized by other parts of the society.
+Only in the 19th century, the soup was recognized by other parts of society.

 700 g of beef

 (sausage, ham, salmon, chops, loin, pastrami, sausages)